marxram/spidr/README.md

 #define  SECRET_INVERTER_WEBACCESS_PWD "admin"
 ```

-## Updateing the Software on a running instance
+## Updating the Software on a running instance
 There is a SOTA Feature that can update the programm easily via the Webbrowser.

 > [!NOTE]